partITech/php-mistral/Readme.md

 > It is still under development.

 ### Current Status
-✅ The platform is operational.
+✅ La platforme (mistral) is operational.
 ✅ VLLM is fully implemented.
 ✅ Huggingface inference, text-embeddings-inference and text-generation-inference are fully implemented.
 ✅ ollama is fully implemented.